Consistent

 Real past behavior predicts better than a hypothetical, and gets harder to fake as your follow-ups sharpen.

-Every interviewer rates every candidate on the same scorecard, on the same scale, against the same competencies and goals.
+Every interviewer rates every candidate on the same scorecard, on the same scale, against the same competencies, skills, and role outcomes.

 Scoring puts every candidate on one scale.
 It adds objectivity to the evidence; it does not make the decision for you.